 View all Hill's Science Diet Dog Food

-Water, Chicken, Liver, Carrots, Rice Starch, Wheat Flour, Potato Starch, Dried Beet Pulp, Pork Plasma, Brown Rice, Dextrose, Peas, Animal Fat, Chicken Liver Flavor, Flaxseed, Soybean Oil, Potatoes, Calcium Carbonate, Sodium Phosphate, Guar Gum, Titanium Dioxide (color), Potassium Chloride, Choline Chloride, minerals (Ferrous Sulfate, Zinc Oxide, Copper Proteinate, Manganous Sulfate, Sodium Selenite, Potassium Iodide), vitamins (Vitamin E Supplement, Vitamin A Supplement, Vitamin B12 Supplement, Vitamin D3 Supplement, Thiamine Mononitrate, Biotin, Riboflavin), Spinach, Vitamin E Supplement, Caramel (color), Taurine, L-Lysine.
+Water, Chicken, Liver, Brown Rice, Carrots, Rice Starch-Modified, Wheat Flour, Potato Starch, Pork Plasma, Dried Beet Pulp, Potatoes, Dextrose, Peas, Chicken Fat, Chicken Liver Flavor, Spinach, Calcium Carbonate, Ground Flaxseed, Soybean Oil, Potassium Chloride, Sodium Phosphate, Guar Gum, Titanium Dioxide (added color), Choline Chloride, minerals (Ferrous Sulfate, Zinc Oxide, Copper Proteinate, Manganous Sulfate, Potassium Iodide), vitamins (Vitamin E Supplement, Thiamine Mononitrate, Niacin, D-Calcium Pantothenate, Vitamin B12 Supplement, Pyridoxine Hydrochloride, Biotin, Vitamin D3 Supplement, Riboflavin Supplement, Folic Acid), Caramel (added color), Taurine, L-Lysine Monohydrochloride.

 Science Diet, also known as Hill's Pet Nutrition, carries on the tradition of caring that began in 1939 with one remarkable veterinarian.
 Our Prescription Diet and Science Diet pet foods offer the highest-quality pet nutrition available.
 We're making a difference for people and their pets all over the world.